-My friend and colleague, Dr. Tom O’Bryan, always says to “test, not guess” when it comes to your health.
-While you may feel better without gluten, it’s always good to take a peak under the hood, so to speak.
+My friend and colleague, Dr. Tom O’Bryan, always says to “test, not guess” regarding your health.
+While you may feel better without gluten, taking a peak under the hood is always good.

-When my celiac diagnosis anniversary rolls around, I order an at-home Celiac Monitoring Test.
+I order an at-home Celiac Monitoring Test when my celiac diagnosis anniversary rolls around.
 This lets me see how my body is responding to the gluten-free diet.

 A celiac monitoring blood test looks at how your body responds to various celiac biomarkers (tTG IgA, tTg IgG, DPG IgA, and DPG IgG).

-I took the at-home Celiac Monitoring Test from imaware in March and received the results in April 2023.
+I took an at-home Celiac Screening Test in March and received the results in April 2023.
 All my biomarkers are in the “normal” range.
 (The following screenshot shows my results.)

-Seeing “normal” results assures me that my body is responding to the gluten-free diet and self-healing practices.
+Seeing “normal” results assures me that my body has responded to a gluten-free diet and self-healing practices.
 Yay me!